Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 #### Non HA configuration

 The command below deploys Streams components in a non-HA configuration with 1 replica per microservices (not recommended for production use).
+This can take a few minutes.

 ```sh
 export NAMESPACE="my-namespace"